EDCD/EDMarketConnector/PLUGINS.md

         sys.stderr.write('Known EDSM system\n')
 ```

-If the player has chosen to "Send flight log and Cmdr status to Inara" this
+If the player has chosen to "Send flight log and Cmdr status to EDSM" this gets
-gets called when the player starts the game, enters a new system, docks or
+called when the player starts the game or enters a new system.
+It is called
-undocks.
-It is called some time after the corresponding `journal_entry()`
+some time after the corresponding `journal_entry()` event.

-event.
+---
 ```python
 def inara_notify_location(eventData):
     """